 "More than we thinks!"
 Ivan roared in the goblin language, a squeaking and croaking tongue.
-Those goblins beside the dwarf, "Charges them!
-Kjilses them!"
-Ivan bellowed, and the call was repeated by many gobins as the horde rushed the approaching force.
+Those goblins beside the dwarf, peering ahead through the confusing veil, took up their weapons.

+"Charges them!
+Kjllses them!"
+Ivan bellowed, and the call was repeated by many goblins as the horde rushed the approaching force.
 In a confusing instant, the two groups were together, hacking away, each thinking the other to be the intruders that had come to Castle Trinity.

 Ivan calmly walked over to stand in front of the secret tunnel.
 Pikel reached out to him, but Ivan hesitated, thoroughly enjoying the battle.
-Finally, Pikel's patience evaporated, and he reached out with both hands, grabbed Ivan by the ankles, and jerked him from his feet, dragging him into the tunnel
+Finally, Pikel's patience evaporated, and he reached out with both hands, grabbed Ivan by the ankles, and jerked him from his feet, dragging him into the tunnel.